Madrid : Financing/Pricing data

 Thanks largely to this Public Transport Card, public transport is now an affordable option for commuters in Madrid, and the system is further enhanced by the fact that people can use any of the existing modes of public transport without restriction.

-There are three types of monthly travel passes:
+There are four types of monthly travel passes:

 - Youth Pass: for users aged 7-25.